· Originally published March 4, 2024

 Location: Alaska, USA

-Alaska’s Lake Clark is the fifth least visited national in America seeing a mere 18,278 visitors in 2021.
+Alaska’s Lake Clark is the fifth least visited national in America seeing a mere 16,728 visitors in 2026.
+That marks the lowest visitation outside of 2020 since 2018.

 About Lake Clark National Park